kritikapatade/Pawradise/README.md

 # Pawradise
-An exploratory dashboard to help Austin Animal Center solve some of its major challenges around overcrowding with a no-kill policy
+An exploratory Tableau dashboard to help Austin Animal Center solve some of its major challenges around overcrowding with a no-kill policy

 Tableau Public Link: